Murder of Megan Kalajzich

 The murder of Megan Kalajzich took place in 1986 in Fairlight, New South Wales, Australia.
-Although he pleaded not guilty, Andrew Kalajzich, the victim’s husband, was found guilty of her murder in May 1988, and sentenced to 25 years in prison without parole.
+Although he pleaded not guilty, Andrew Kalajzich, the victim's husband, was found guilty of her murder in May 1988, and sentenced to 25 years in prison without parole.
 He was released from prison on 8 February 2012.

 Background

 Andrew Kalajzich was born in Australia in 1941, after his parents migrated from Yugoslavia in 1939.
-He grew up working in his family’s fish shop in Manly, and by the age of 25 he and his brother established their own business in Manly.
+He grew up working in his family's fish shop in Manly, and by the age of 25 he and his brother established their own business in Manly.

 He married Megan Carmichael in 1962 and they had two children together, Michelle and Andrew.

 In the following years Kalajzich became a well-respected and wealthy figure on the Northern Beaches of Sydney.
-He was elected the president of the Manly Chamber of Commerce in 1972, and opened the Manly Pacific International Hotel in 1983.
+He was elected president of the Manly Chamber of Commerce in 1972, and opened the Manly Pacific International Hotel in 1983.

-Just 16 days before Megan’s death she was attacked at her Fairlight home at gunpoint, however the gun failed to fire.
+Just 16 days before Megan's death she was attacked at her Fairlight home at gunpoint, however the gun failed to fire.

 In the early morning of 27 January 1986, Megan Kalajzich was shot twice in the head as she slept beside her husband in their home.
-Two shots were also fired into Andrew Kalajzich’s pillow; he claims that he was able to roll out of the way of the bullets.
+Two shots were also fired into Andrew Kalajzich's pillow; he claims that he was able to roll out of the way of the bullets.